 Suggest one impact on a host country if WKM expands as a multinational company (MNC).

-Explain how the units of production method of depreciation would apply to WKM's vacuum cleaners.
+Explain how the units of production method of depreciation would apply to WKM's modular irrigation systems.

 Apply your knowledge of depreciation methods to suggest why the units of production method might be more appropriate for WKM than the straight-line method.